 He came to prominence in 2009 when he used a floor speech in Congress to describe the Republican health care plan.
-"If you get sick America, the Republican health-care plan is this: die quickly."
-He's since labeled Republicans "knuckle-dragging Neanderthals," suggested former vice president Dick Cheney was a vampire, and declared a Federal Reserve Board advisor as a "K-Street whore."
+"If you get sick in America, the Republican health care plan is this: Die quickly."
+He's since labeled Republicans "knuckle-dragging Neanderthals," suggested former Vice President Dick Cheney was a vampire, and declared a Federal Reserve Board adviser was a "K-Street whore."

-Many Democrats are convinced Grayson cannot carry Florida in a general election because of his reputation, which could leave them short of winning back the Senate majority.
+Many Democrats are convinced Grayson cannot carry Florida in a general election due to his reputation, which could leave them short of regaining the Senate majority.

 "And if he does become Florida's senator, they have to be worried that he will make news that won't be beneficial for them," Sabato said.

-The donations from current Senators could be good for both campaigns.
-For Murphy, in his second term in Congress, the funding shows how deep support for the little-known 32-year-old congressman is.
-Murphy's campaign spokesman Joshua Karp said Murphy is demonstrating he has support across Florida and the nation.
+Donations from current senators could be good for both campaigns.
+For Murphy, in his second term in Congress, the funding shows how deep support is for the little-known 32-year-old congressman.
+Murphy's campaign spokesman, Joshua Karp, said Murphy is demonstrating he has support across Florida and the nation.

-For Grayson, who has less than $250,000 in his account, it helps make the case that he is running against the Democratic establishment.
-Murphy has big name supporters from other states in his corner, but Grayson will have the support of the grassroots progressive activists, said Grayson spokesman Kevin Franck.
+For Grayson, who has less than $250,000 in his campaign account, it helps make the case that he is running against the Democratic establishment.
+Murphy has big-name supporters from other states in his corner, but Grayson will have the support of the grass roots progressive activists, said Grayson spokesman Kevin Franck.

 Grayson's reputation aside, Democrats giving to Murphy are more likely motivated by one key thing, said Nathan Gonzales, editor of the Rothenberg & Gonzalez political report.

-"More concerning for Democrats would be serving with another freshman Republican than a Senator Grayson," Gonzales said.
+"More concerning for Democrats would be serving with another freshman Republican than a Sen. Grayson," Gonzales said.

 Democrats are positioned to pick up the four seats they need to return to majority control — with the right candidates.
 Races in Florida, Wisconsin and Illinois are key targets.
 If they don't win the Florida seat, Democrats would have to knock off at least two of three Republicans in decidedly tougher races in Pennsylvania, Ohio and New Hampshire.